Remi-Jacobs/Remi-Jacobs/README.md

 - 🚀 Turning ideas into buildable, efficient systems
 - ⚙️ Automating workflows and solving hairy problems
 - 🧠 Clean architecture, modular design, and systems-level thinking
 - 🤝 Blending business acumen with technical execution
+- 🤖 The wonder that is AI.
 - 👥 Collaboration, communication, and yelling at compilers together

 ---